1.1 Product Feed Introduction

 1.4 Feed Attributes Details

-Use the item subgroup ID [item_subgroup_id] attribute to group together all sizes for a specific combination of color, material, pattern, etc. For example, all sizes of a given red T-shirt should have the same item subgroup ID, but the same T-shirt in blue (or in a different material or pattern) should have a different item subgroup ID.
+Use the color variant ID [item_subgroup_id] attribute to group together all sizes for a specific combination of color, material, pattern, etc. For example, all sizes of a given red T-shirt should have the same item subgroup ID, but the same T-shirt in blue (or in a different material or pattern) should have a different item subgroup ID.

 • Required for each product